 Doctoral students do not have their hoods pinned on, but carry them and are "hooded" on stage.

-Your hat (or "mortarboard") sits flat on your head, so keep your hairstyle simple, and it fits snugly so if you have bangs they will be flattened.
+Your hat (or "mortarboard") sits flat on your head, so keep your hairstyle simple.
+It fits snugly, so if you have bangs they will be flattened.
 Doctoral students wear a softer hat that will cover most of their hair.
 Note that hair gels and other products will stain your hat.

 You will be able to take your mortarboard hat home with you as a memento of this special day.
 However, note that doctoral students must return their hats and hoods, and all grads must return their gowns and hoods to our Regalia Return station after their ceremony.
-SFU does not sell hoods or gowns, which can be purchased through our supplier, Gaspard & Sons.
+SFU does not sell hoods or gowns.
+You can purchase them through our supplier, Gaspard & Sons.